Bakeover: Chocolate Chip Ripple Cookies

 Not DessertComment

-Heirloom Scottish Shortbread Cutouts
+Heirloom Scottish Shortbread Cutout

-long ago, as an easy way to find something to do over Christmas break in college but also avoid the dreaded "What do I get for so and so at Christmas that that's NOT lotion?"
+I started baking at Christmas for gift giving long ago, as an easy way to find something to do over Christmas break in college but also avoid the dreaded "What do I get for so and so at Christmas that’s NOT lotion?"

 I tried my hand at icing and piping cookies a few years ago and realized the gear and patience in learning is only a small investment that pays off much from year to year.